yaml/yaml-spec/spec/spec.md

 : The content of a _sequence_ node is an ordered series of zero or more nodes.
 In particular, a sequence may contain the same node more than once.
-It could even contain itself (directly or indirectly).
+It could even contain itself.

 ?
 Mapping